sparkflows/sparkflows-docs/docs/user-guide/variables-macros/variables/workflow.rst

      :alt: variables_userguide
      :width: 65%

-Using Macros set in Variables in Workflows
+Using Variables that have Macros set as Value in Workflows
 --------------------------------

 Below is an example for using **Variables** in a workflow where in the Variable's value is set as a **Macro** -

-* The Variables are created in the below format where in the value is set to a macro -
+* Navigate to **Administration -> Variables** page and create the below variables in the following format where in the value is set to a macro -

    .. list-table::
       :widths: 30 40 50